terminalcloud/apps/docs/microweber.md

 # **MicroWeber** Terminal.com Snapshot

-*Create your Website and Online Shop*
+*Create your website and online shop.*

 ---

 ## About MicroWeber

-**Microweber** is a content management system of new generation that allows you to make your website by drag and drop.
+**Microweber** is a content management system of new generation.
+It allows you to create your website using drag and drop.

-You can easily manipulate the content and the layout of your pages without the need to write code.
+It's easy to manipulate the content and the layout of your pages without any need to write any code.

 ---

 ## Main Features

-- Powerful Content Management System.
+- Powerful content management system.
 - Real-time text writing and editing.
-- An Online Store Integrated.
+- An online store integrated.
-- And a Powerful Blogging platform.
+- And a powerful blogging platform.

 ---

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-See your new MicroWeber site by clicking to "Check your installation here!".
-Enter the admin aread by clicking to "Admin Area" and login with the credentials provided (see below).
+Access your new site by clicking to "Check your installation here!".
+Enter the admin area by clicking to "Admin Area" and login with the credentials provided (see below).

 ### Credentials